Revolutionizing Worldwide Use & Re-Use of Boxes & Cartons

 With key people at Toyota as their source of stimulation and corroboration, and the skills of Jim and Tom Niemiec of Imperial Tool and Plastics in Greendale, WI, the Box Latch™ Large (BLL) was produced.
-That new version worked extremely well for larger and thicker walled boxes but did not solve Toyota’s box closing needs.
-After adding the creativity of Tom Wilcox, design engineer from Waterford, WI to the team, the Wilson-Wilcox trio generated the Anchors that now are used to remarkably enhance the closing and holding capacity of the BLL.
-This addressed Toyota’s dilemma but still not enough to solve the challenge presented by their expensive, thick walled, strong flap-memory, 36” x 27.5” x 48” palletized boxes.
+The new version worked extremely well for larger and thicker walled boxes, but did not solve Toyota’s box closing needs.
+After adding the creativity of Tom Wilcox, a design engineer from Waterford, WI to the team, the Wilson-Wilcox trio generated the Anchors that now are used to remarkably enhance the closing and holding capacity of the BLL.
+This addressed Toyota’s dilemma, but still not enough to solve the challenge presented by their expensive, thick walled, strong flap-memory, 36” x 27.5” x 48” palletized boxes.
 Thus, the Side Latch™ was invented.
-When used with the newly created, patent pending Box Latch Anchors™, this duo closes almost any sized box.
+When used with the newly created, patent-pending Box Latch Anchors™, this duo closes almost any sized box.

-We anticipate that the massive costs savings for the companies such as Vanity Fair, http://www.vfc.com (already using thousands of the BLMs and BLLs in its Czech Republic Distribution Center), Toyota and others like them will expand the environmental benefits that led Jack and Jim to invent, produce and market this New Millennium, sustainability focused, GREEN line of products.
+We anticipate that the massive costs savings for the companies such as Vanity Fair (already using thousands of the BLMs and BLLs in it’s Czech Republic Distribution Center), Toyota and others like them will expand the environmental benefits that led Jack and Jim to invent, produce, and market this New Millennium, sustainability focused, green line of products.